 Reporting of Accidents

-Information regarding accidents involving college-owned vehicles or privately-owned vehicles that are used in college business must be reported to the employee’s immediate supervisor or directly to the Executive Director of Financial Services/Insurance, Harper Campus, as soon as possible.
+Information regarding accidents involving college-owned vehicles or privately-owned vehicles that are used in college business must be reported to the employee’s immediate supervisor or directly to the Risk Management office, as soon as possible.

 Reporting Process for Accidents Involving College Owned Vehicles